pressydon/pressydon/README.md

-- 👋 Hi, I’m @preciousCoder
+- 👋 Hi, I’m Precious Dim
-- 👀 I’m interested in programming
+- 👀 I am a Frontend Developer with industry experience working with Javascript, React and NodeJs
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently working on bettering my knowledge in Nodejs and backend
-- 💞️ I’m looking to collaborate on any project that would aid my growth towards my interest
+- 💞️ I’m looking to collaborate on any project.
 - 📫 How to reach me dimpreciouschinaza@gmail.com

 <!---